 - General consumers can benefit from all that Sol Republic’s noise cancelling earbuds have to offer.
 ANC is surprisingly effective, assuming you’re able to get a good fit, and battery life is average for the technology.
 The auto play/pause functionality makes these a convenient headset and the lack of audio-visual lag is great for anyone who watches TV on their ride to work.

-Using the Sol Republic Amps Air Plus
+What’s it like to use the Sol Republic Amps Air Plus?

 These are Sol Republic’s debut noise cancelling true wireless earbuds, and the company nailed it.
 Sol Republic’s logo is brandished on both earbuds and the case, and the Amps Air Plus is available in three neutral colorways: black, steel grey, and champagne.
 You’re afforded four pairs of ear tips (small, medium, large) with one pair of medium tips installed by default.
 The company doesn’t provide extra silicone collars, but I don’t anticipate the provided pair will rip easily.